garden-rs/garden/doc/src/installation.md

 Running `cargo install` with no arguments installs to `~/.cargo/bin/garden` by default.

-Once you have `garden` installed then you can use Garden's `garden.yaml` to run Garden's custom worfkflow commands.
+Once you have `garden` installed then you can use Garden's `garden.yaml` to run Garden's custom workflow commands.

 * `garden test` runs the test suite using `cargo test`.
-* `garden check` runs checks and linters.
+* `garden check` runs checks and lints.
 * `garden doc` builds the documentation.
 * `garden fmt` formats the source code.
 * `garden install-doc` installs the documentation.